COVID-19 FAQ for Graduate Students and Postdocs

 Additional flexibility is being provided to graduate students taking preliminary or final oral examinations.
 These may be held in person with the previously announced social-distancing safeguards, or with up to complete remote participation by the examining committee and student.
 Please see our updated statement for further information.

-Graduate students will have increased flexibility with making schedule changes (such as adds, drops, section changes, credit changes, and pass/not pass), and the deadline to add second-half-semester courses has been extended by two weeks to Friday, March 27.
+Graduate students will have increased flexibility with making schedule changes (such as adds, drops, section changes, credit changes, and pass/not pass).

 The Center for Communication Excellence in the Graduate College is offering remote services, including individual consultations, peer review groups, peer speaking practice groups.